whelandrew/URLShortener/readme.txt

 * You may run across CORS on some sites. *

+10/22/2019 3:00 PM - Added a local server code for handling shortening (added to folder "server").
+Removes the need for TinyURL.

 10/21/2019 5:10 PM - Reverting to TinyUrl because jsonstore.io is too unstable.

 10/21/2019 4:40 PM - Remove TinyUrl and build my own shortened generator using https://www.jsonstore.io/ as a temporary server.